-Introduces students to philosophy through the study of two central areas of philosophical interest: metaphysics and ethics.
+Introduces students to philosophy through the study of two central areas of philosophical interest: critical reasoning and ethics.
 A basic level of knowledge of core philosophical concepts and skills is provided along with development of a wider set of necessary skills for university study, including academic reading, writing and research skills.
 Exploration of individual beliefs and mutual respect for the diversity of viewpoints across individuals and cultures is encouraged through discussion.

-2. An awareness of the difference between mere opinion and reasoned belief and a recognition of, and respect for, competing points of view;
+3. Demonstrate an awareness of the difference between mere opinion and reasoned belief and a recognition of, and respect for, competing points of view;

-3. A basic competence in the reading of academic texts and a capacity to integrate reading of texts with material presented in lectures;
+4. A basic competence in the reading of academic texts and a capacity to integrate reading of texts with material presented in lectures;

-4. A basic competence in critical thinking and essay writing skills, including the use of argument, organisation of ideas and the use and acknowledgement of primary and secondary literature sources;
+5. A basic competence in critical thinking and essay writing skills, including the use of argument, organisation of ideas and the use and acknowledgement of primary and secondary literature sources;

-5. A basic competence in research skills, including the use of libraries.
+6. A basic competence in research skills, including the use of libraries.

 The course covers:

-- Nature and purpose of ethics;
+- Nature and purpose of ethics

-Essay: Metaphysics Essay
+Essay: Essay Plan

-Essay: Ethics Essay
+Essay: Major Essay